-Once it done, press the Windows key + R to open the run window.
+Once it‘s done, press the Windows key + R to open the Run window.
 In the following window type cmd and click OK to open the Command prompt.

 Now type ipconfig and press Enter.
-Right down you can see the IP address and default gateway IP.
+Right down you can see your IP address and default gateway IP.

 We need this to configure an FTP server, but at first we have to install and configure IIS (Internet Information Services) components, so go to Control Panel.
 You should change to Small icons view and go to the Programs and Features.

-Here Turn Windows features on or off, scroll down to Internet Information Services, expand it, expand FTP server.
+Press here Turn Windows features on or off, scroll down to Internet Information Services, expand it, expand FTP server node.
 Now here check marks on Internet Information Services, Web Management Tools and World Wide Web Services.
 In addition, check marks on FTP Service and FTP Extensibility.
 After this, you just have to click OK to install the services.
-Once installation is finished close the window.
+Once installation is finished close the window features dialog box.